joii2020/crowdfunding/README.md

 ## Overview

-Contracts are written in TypeScript for the CKB JavaScript VM (ckb-js-vm) and compiled to bytecode with esbuild.
+Contracts are written in `TypeScript` and compiled for use with the CKB JavaScript VM (ckb-js-vm).
 The protocol flow:

 - Project (type script): stores creator lock hash, goal amount, deadline, and script hashes for Contribution/Claim.
 - Contribution (lock script): holds each backer’s funds; multiple cells can be merged before settlement.